Recycling in Wentzville

 The recycling industry has faced significant challenges in 2018.
 These challenges have warranted several changes in recycling collection for cities around the world, especially “single-stream recyclers” like many cities in the St. Louis region.

 China, which had been the world’s largest importer of recyclables, no longer accepts single-stream recyclable materials from the United States.
 Changes must now be made, as China was the primary market for single-stream materials.
 Because of this world-wide impact, Resource Management’s Earth City Materials Recovery Facility notified Meridian Waste, Inc. (the hauler for the City of Wentzville) that they will no longer accept single-stream recyclables collected curbside from our residential customers.
 As a result, there are several important changes to your recycling service.
-Here's a quick breakdown of the changes from Meridian Waste, Inc. Additional information will be sent out to customers directly from Meridian Waste, Inc.
+Here's a quick breakdown of the changes from Meridian Waste, Inc. Additional information will be sent out to customers directly from Meridian Waste, Inc. Wondering about why this change is happening or if your rates will change?
+Click here for a list of Frequently Asked Questions.

 WHAT'S NO LONGER ACCEPTED: